Indefinite causal order enables perfect quantum communication with zero capacity channels: Introduction

-The standard model of quantum Shannon theory generally assumes that the available communication channels are used in a definite configuration.
-In principle, however, quantum mechanics allows for scenarios where the configuration of the communication channels is in a quantum superposition.
-For example, a photon could travel through a superposition of different paths \cite{Aharonov90, Oi03}, offering an opportunity to filter out some of the noise affecting the transmission \cite{Gisin05}.
-More recently, it has been observed that the superposition can also involve the order of the channels in time, in a scenario known as the {\em quantum SWITCH} \cite{Chiribella13}.
-In the quantum SWITCH the relative order of two channels becomes indefinite, giving rise to a feature called causal non-separability \cite{Oreshkov12,Araujo15,Oreshkov16}.
-In recent years, the applications of the quantum SWITCH and other causally non-separable processes have attracted increasing interest, leading to the discovery of quantum advantages in various tasks, such as testing properties of quantum channels \cite{Chiribella12, Araujo14}, winning nonlocal games \cite{Oreshkov12}, and reducing quantum communication complexity \cite{Guerin16}.
-Experimental realizations of the quantum SWITCH have been recently proposed in various photonic setups \cite{Procopio15, Rubino17, Goswami18(1)}.
-The quantum SWICH also admits more exotic realizations, which could take place in new physical regimes involving quantum superpositions of spacetimes \cite{Zych17} or closed timelike curves \cite{Chiribella13}.
+The standard model of communication in quantum Shannon theory generally assumes that the available communication channels are used in a definite configuration.
+In principle, however, quantum theory is compatible with scenarios where the configuration of the communication channels is in a quantum superposition.
+For example, a photon could travel through a superposition of different paths between the sender and receiver \cite{Aharonov90, Oi03, aaberg2004subspace}, and interference between the noise processes on different paths could offer an opportunity to filter out some of the noise affecting the transmission \cite{Gisin05}.
+More recently, it has been observed that the superposition of channel configurations can also involve the order of the channels in time, in a scenario known as the {\em quantum SWITCH} \cite{chiribella2009beyond,Chiribella13}.
+In the quantum SWITCH, the relative order of two channels is controlled by a qubit, and superpositions in the state of such qubit lead to indefinite causal order.
+The indefiniteness of the order is sometimes called causal non-separability \cite{Oreshkov12,Araujo15,Oreshkov16}.